 The average IV restart can cost around $30.

-Medtech Innovator: Linear Health Sciences was selected as a semi-finalist for the Medtech Innovator 2016 competition and was awarded a scholarship to the Virtual Accelerator program.
+Medtech Innovator: Selected as a semi-finalist for the Medtech Innovator 2016 competition, Linear Health Sciences received a scholarship to the Virtual Accelerator program.

 ANGEL MD: Angel MD, the largest network of medical startups in the world, has singled out Linear Health Sciences as a #FeatureStartup.